 Proximal Femur Nail Antirotation (PFNA)

-The PFNA will replace the Proximal Femoral Nail System (PFN) which was developed in 1997 for the treatment of (per)trochanteric fractures.
+The PFNA replaces the Proximal Femoral Nail System (PFN) which was developed in 1997 for the treatment of (per)trochanteric fractures.
 The original PFN allowed fracture stabilization with a load bearing sliding screw and with an additional hip pin for rotational stability of the head-neck fragment.
 The new PFNA System with the unique spiral blade has a comparable rotational stability as the PFN.
 This is achieved by compaction of the cancellous bone around the surface of the PFNA blade and results in an excellent fit between the blade and (generally osteoporotic) bone.
 Current clinical experience proves that the overall complication rate, especially the cut out rate, is low.

 The main features of the PFNA system are described as follows: